 Rental pumps are different – they are what is known as a closed system, which means that a woman’s milk particles can’t reach the parts of the pump.
 That’s what makes it okay from a health viewpoint to share a rental pump.

-Pay Attention to Breast Shields
+Why You Should Pay Attention to Breast Shields

 Breast shields are one of the most important breast pump features.
 Proper fitting breast shields, also called flanges, are crucial to your success while pumping breast milk.
 Breast shields are the cups that you put on your breasts.